Self-hosted mouse click/keydown counter thingamajig =] (OS X/Wind0ngs lol)

 in the task settings. =] But really it should work without that because your own account should have full permissions on its AppData directories, so if there's a permissions error you likely fucked shit up. [=[[=[==[[==[

-Since """proper""" JSON doesn't actually allow comments, I'll talk a bit about em config here (although it should be pretty clear imo tbh fams):
+Since """proper""" JSON doesn't actually allow comments, I'll mention a bit about em config here (although it should be pretty clear imo tbh fams):

 {